Geometry and Perception Guided Gaussians for Multiview-consistent 3D Generation from a Single Image

 \subsection{Experimental Setup}

-\subsubsection{Evaluation dataset.}
+\subsubsection{Evaluation dataset}

-We adopt the Google Scanned Object \cite{downs2022google} dataset as the evaluation dataset.
-We select the same 30 objects following \cite{liu2023syncdreamer} which consists of high-quality scanned items from daily objects to animals.
-For each object, we render 16 views with a size of $256\times 256$ evenly spaced in azimuth from an elevation of 30 degrees and choose one of them as the input image.
+We adopt the Google Scanned Object (GSO) \cite{downs2022google} dataset, which consists of high-quality scanned items from daily objects to animals, as the evaluation dataset.
+For each object, we render 16 views evenly spaced in azimuth from an elevation of 30 degrees, and choose the frontal one of them as the input image.
 For quantitative results, we randomly choose 30 objects to compute the metrics.